 - A. Proposals to add or delete courses, change the course description for an existing course, change the number of credits for an existing course, change the courses required or recommended for graduation, or any other curricular change shall be submitted to the Academic Affairs Committee.
-All proposals to engage in programs for course exchange or credit exchange with any other unit of the University or with any other institution or any changes to existing programs must also be submitted to the Academic Affairs Committee. - B. The Academic Affairs Committee shall evaluate all course and program proposals and make recommendations to the faculty for a faculty vote.
-No changes will be made to the curriculum or programs without a vote of the faculty adopting such change.
+All proposals to engage in programs for course exchange or credit exchange with any other unit of the University or with any other institution or any changes to existing programs must also be submitted to the Academic Affairs Committee. - B. Except as provided in paragraphs C and D, the Academic Affairs Committee shall evaluate all course and program proposals and make recommendations to the faculty for a faculty vote.
+No changes will be made to the curriculum or programs without a vote of the faculty adopting such change. - C. Proposals for one-time course offerings shall be evaluated by the Academic Affairs Committee and may be approved by the Committee without submitting the course to the faculty for a faculty vote.
+The Committee shall promptly report such approval to the faculty.
+Courses approved under this paragraph shall not be listed in the course catalogue.
+No course may be approved under this paragraph more than once. - D. At the request of the applicable program director and with the approval of the Academic Affairs Committee, a course may be added to or removed from the list of courses needed or eligible to satisfy the requirement for a certificate.
+The Academic Affairs Committee shall promptly report such approval to the faculty.